 The first part of our journey to the UK would be to go from the Middle East To Cape Town.
 A large convoy was being prepared that included a heavy escort with air cover as well.
 We were taking no chances against German U-boats.

-We boarded a medium size boat at Basra In Iraq along with a number of other Polish soldiers and set sail for South Africa.
+We boarded a boat (Probably the Queen Mary the same as Jan Jaworski did) at Basra In Iraq (I think) along with a number of other Polish soldiers and set sail for South Africa.

-It took us up to a month to reach South Africa, perhaps it was early July 1942 when we arrived there, (I cant remember if it was Durban or Freetown we pulled into Port at, but it was lovely there and we purchased some bananas from local traders who seemed to know exactly when the ships would be arriving so that they could be there, ready with their stalls setup.
+It took us up to a month to reach South Africa (Cape Town I think as that was where Jan Jaworski went), perhaps it was early July 1942 when we arrived there, it was lovely there and we purchased some bananas from local traders who seemed to know exactly when the ships would be arriving so that they could be there, ready with their stalls setup.

 The journey there was peaceful and uneventful, the sun shone and the sea was calm.
 In time Cape Towns Table Mountain became visible on the horizon.

 In South Africa we had to wait for our next boat. many Poles stayed at a transit camp called Pietermaritzburg during this time.

 We then boarded (likely the 11th of July 1942 when the HMS Andes was in Cape Town port) a transatlantic liner (Probably the HMS Andes as this was the ship Jan Jaworski was on), many more Polish soldiers who had been in camps in South Africa joined us.
 (More details on HMRC Andes here: https://en.wikipedia.org/wiki/RMS_Andes_(1939)

 We sailed for perhaps 30-40 days from South Africa, all the time zig-zagging to dodge German U-boats that followed us.
 We whiled the time away on board drinking, sun-bathing, enjoying meals together and generally relaxing.

 We made attempts everyday though to keep our fitness and stamina up by exercising on the ship.